CartoDB/dataservices-api/doc/rate_limits.md

 # Rate limits

-Services can be rate-limited. (currently only gecoding with Mapzen or Here providers is limited)
+Services can be rate-limited. (currently only gecoding is limited)

 The rate limits configuration can be established at server, organization or user levels, the latter having precedence over the earlier.